Quantum Replica Exchange: From bottlenecks to acceleration

 \section{From bottlenecks to acceleration}

 We first show how a localized obstruction, such as a strong ferromagnetic bond $-J\sigma_i^z\sigma_j^z$, creates an energy barrier that results in an exponentially small spectral gap for dynamics driven by single-site coupling operators (\cref{sec:slow_defect_main}).
+We emphasize that the focus on a single strong ferromagnetic bond is merely a convenient example to illustrate the concept.
+In reality, many local structures can create similar slow-mixing bottlenecks; we use this specific construction because it simplifies the proof of the core idea.
 We then introduce a quantum replica exchange protocol that uses a local swap acting only on the slow-mixing subsystem.
 Unlike a global swap, whose performance degrades with system size, this targeted approach effectively removes the local barrier and reduces the mixing time (\cref{sec:fast_mixing_local_39}).